I am disturbed by my white skin

 My environment shows me that my skin colour alone drives people to hate me, to love me, to be jealous of me, to want to be me, to want to know me for the opportunity I bring.
 My skin makes some people believe I am intelligent, highly qualified, able to bring saviour and the ‘right’ opinion and answers.
 I also know my skin colour makes people think I am stupid, lost, ungodly, misinformed, that I should be on my knees repenting, that I am undeserving of my privilege.
 My own immediate treatment of people of my skin colour is that of loathing and distain.
 I don’t want to waste my time with people who are so entrenched in the western mirage of brilliance and so I avoid them.

 My ‘own people’ when gathered in crowds here in Uganda make me feel uncomfortable.
 Can you believe that?
 The mzungu bars here where the NGO and tourist crowd gather make my skin crawl as I look eyeingly for a local person to save me from the shit conversation I may have to sit within if any of these people decide to talk to me.
-Yet my African brothers and sisters that also reside in the bar I wonder why are you here?
+Yet my African friends that also reside in the bar I wonder why are you here?
 Why do you choose this spot where you are the minority.
 Are you to stupid in thinking that somehow white people are better, more fun, more worldly, that your happiness is here with them?

 The rain is pouring heavily outside.
 Rainy season is here in Uganda and I am sipping on my coffee and eating left over chocolate as I wait for the rain to subside.
 I cannot move in this weather.
 No one here moves in this weather.
 The whole city will be stopped in this moment, some sleeping, some having gentle conversations with their loved ones.
 Many will have lost electricity as the rain floods the city causing havoc to many systems whilst also cleaning that rich orange earth that manages to get into, and onto, every surface of my life.